marinaneumann/movieList/README.txt

 -Linear linked list of linked lists, a linear linked list of alphabet, where each  letter node holds a list of all movies of that letter.
 OR
 -BST TREE holding directory/entire list.
--LL of different categories like favorites?
+-BST Tree of LLL...
+So BST of alphabet, where corresponding alphabet letter has list of all movies with 'M' or 'Z' -LL of different categories like favorites?

 -Other options: